shyampurk/phy-asset-verification/README.md

 <img src="screenshots/SS-21.jpg">

-##### Step 11..Copy the <js> code and <css> code and paste it in the respective code windoow replacing the existing code

-completely and click on the "SAVE AS" button on the top.
+##### Step 11..Copy the Javascript code and CSS code and paste it in the respective code windoow replacing the existing code completely and click on the "SAVE AS" button on the top.

+Replace the default JS code with our [custom JS code](code/thingsboard/asset_tracking.js)

+Replace the default CSS code with our [custom CSS code](code/thingsboard/asset_tracking.css)

 <img src="screenshots/SS-22.jpg">